2026 AFC Futsal Asian Cup squads

 The following is a list of squads for each national team competing at the 2026 AFC Futsal Asian Cup.
-The tournament was held in Indonesia from 27 January to 7 February 2026.
+The tournament will be held in Indonesia from 27 January to 7 February 2026.
 The 16 national teams involved in the tournament were required by the AFC to register a squad of 14 players, including two goalkeepers.

+Group A

+Indonesia

+The Indonesia Futsal Federation first announced 19-men preliminary squad to participate in the national team's training camp on 30 November 2025.
+The final 14-men squad was announced on 24 January 2026.